iam-peekay/personal-website/content/posts/2016-12-20_The-Great-Programming-Jargon-Bake-off-47ccc65eb334.md

 ---
+template: post
-title: "The Great Programming Jargon Bake-off"
+title: The Great Programming Jargon Bake-off
+slug: /posts/programming-mental-models/
+draft: false
 date: 2016-12-20T16:29:43.133Z
-template: "post"
-draft: false
-slug: "/posts/programming-mental-models/"
-category: ""
-tags: [Programming,Web Development,Tech,Learning To Code,Technology]
+description: >-
-description: "Terminology like this is sprinkled throughout programming blog posts, conference talks, papers, and text books.
+  Terminology like this is sprinkled throughout programming blog posts, conference talks, papers, and text books.
 But don’t be turned off by this jargon.
-Let’s jump right in and break some of these…"
+Let’s jump right in and break some of these…
+category: Coding
+tags:
+  - Programming
+  - Web Development
+  - Tech
+  - Learning To Code
+  - Technology
 ---

 ### The Great Programming Jargon Bake-off